-- D27 If the respondent is separated, but not legally separated, they are coded as married at D27 and separated on the Household Grid.
-D27 Now includes two new codes, Code 6 'In a civil partnership' and Code 7 'or have a dissolved civil partnership'. - D28 For those born in the UK we need to pinpoint the precise location.
+- D27 If the respondent is separated, but not legally separated, they are coded as married at D27 and separated on the Household Grid. - D28 For those born in the UK we need to pinpoint the precise location.
 Therefore, if a respondent gives the name of a village enter the country also.
 If respondent mentions a town or city, probe for which district it is in.